stefvw93/tover-template/readme.md

 ### Existing source code

-This section explains the source code that comes with the boilerplate.
+This section roughly explains the source code that comes with the boilerplate.
+All existing modules are documented with comments.

 > `src/index.tsx`
 > Mounts your react app after styles are created.